hoax-killer/phd-assets/README.md

 # About The Repository

 This repository is intended to distribute high quality photographs that were released as part of the PhD Dissertation of [Arvind Narayanan](https://arvindn.com).
-They can be found in Appendix B of the dissertation.
-The title of his dissertation is _"A Comprehensive Examination of Emerging 5G Services: Challenges and Opportunities"_.
+The title of his dissertation is [_"A Comprehensive Examination of Emerging 5G Services: Challenges and Opportunities"_](https://hdl.handle.net/11299/227910).
+The gallery of photographs can be found in Appendix B of the dissertation.

 Each photograph shown in _Appendix B_ is assigned a 4-character alpha-numeric code that acts as the identifier.
 This identifier can be used to find the corresponding high quality JPEG photograph in the `media` folder of this repository.
 RAW source files (@ 60MP) for certain photographs is available upon request.